A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Methodology

-\mn\ is based on an encoder-decoder \cite{cho2014learning} architecture and fuses three kinds of information from rough data: the long-term tendency information, the short-term dependent information and the periodic information.
-Besides, the whole model is trained by an \emph{Achilles' Heel Loss Function} to offset the negative impact of data imbalance.
-The overview of \mn\ is shown in Fig. \ref{modelArch}.
+PePNet is based on an encoder-decoder \cite{cho2014learning} architecture, which can be implemented as a transformer, LSTM, etc. It fuses three kinds of information from rough data: long-term tendency, the short-term dependent and periodic information.
+Besides, the whole model is trained by minimizing AHLF to offset the negative impact of data imbalance.
+The overview of PePNet is shown in Fig. \ref{modelArch}.

-In the encoder, \mn\ uses a backbone encoder, which can be implemented as many popular time-series-manipulating structures, such as transformer \cite{vaswani2017attention}, LSTM \cite{6795963} etc., to capture short-term dependent information from $X^{enc}_{short}$ and uses \emph{Periodicity-Mining Module} to detect and extract periodic information from $X_{period}$.
-As for long-term tendency information, \mn\ firstly downsamples $X^{enc}_{long}$, as it helps to improve the processing efficiency as well as maintain and magnify the trend information of time series.
-Then, \mn\ uses self-attention to manipulate the down-sampled sequence.
-The processes of extracting short-term, long-term and periodic information are shown in Eq.\ref{enc_lstm}-\ref{enc_att}.
-In function $\operatorname{Attention}(q,k,v)$, $q$, $k$, $v$ respectively stand for the query, key and value\cite{NIPS2017_3f5ee243}.
+In the encoder, the processes of extracting short-term, long-term and periodic information are shown as follows.
+In function $\operatorname{Attention}(q,k,v)$, $q$, $k$, and $v$ respectively stand for the query, key and value\cite{NIPS2017_3f5ee243}.
+PeriodicityMining module is introduced in subsection~\ref{sec:ppmech}.
+The downsample module downsamples the input time series using an increasing arithmetic sequence as the stride.

-In the decoder, \mn\ uses a backbone-decoder, which can be implemented as many popular time-series-manipulating structures, such as transformer, LSTM, etc., to generate $\hat{y} \in \mathbb{R}^{J \times d}$, where $J$ stands for the predicting length.
-When using recurrent neural networks such as LSTM or GRU, the concatenation of $h_j$ in Eq.~\ref{dec_lstm} serves as the hidden state, and $\hat{y}_j$ serves as the network input.
-When using a transformer or its variants, $\hat{y}_j$ serves as the query and $h_j$ serves as both the keys and values.
-After that, \mn\ uses \emph{Periodicity-Fusing Module} to estimate the reliability of $\hat{y}$ and fuses it with $y_{period}$ according to their reliability.
-By then, the \emph{Periodicity-Fusing Module} generates the final prediction $y$.
-The process of decoder is shown in Eq.\ref{dec_lstm}-\ref{dec_fuse}, where $W_h, W_c$ are both model parameters.

-When training the model, the imbalance between heavy load and normal workload usually leads to unsatisfactory accuracy of heavy load prediction.
-Thus, we propose an \emph{Achilles' Heel Loss function}, which aims to minimize the upper bound of prediction error.
-At each step, \emph{Achilles' Heel Loss Function} iteratively optimizes the most under-fitting part for this step, in order to improve the prediction accuracy of the heavy load when keeping the overall prediction accurate.
-It is named after Achilles' Heel as it focuses on the most vulnerable portion along the predicting sequence.
-Thus, the prediction accuracy of the heavy load becomes more accurate, when keeping the overall prediction accurate.
+The process of decoder is given as follows, where $W_h, W_c$ are both model parameters and the PreiodicityFusing module is introduced in subsection~\ref{sec:ppmech}.